-- Include a bar scale on all plans.
-This will allow those who are viewing the application online, or who have a printed copy, to be able to scale dimension.
+- A bar scale must be included on all plans.
+We now operate a paperless office and need to be able to scale plans on screen.
+This will also allow those who are viewing the application online, or who have a printed copy, to be able to scale dimension.

 - State, for all plans, the size of the paper on which it was drawn (e.g.1:50 at A1) and show the direction north.
 Each plan should have a unique reference.

 - Do not bind or staple together any documents.
 Provide a date and number for each document/plan/drawing.
 We require one copy of each document.

 - Electronic submissions should only be made using the Planning Portal.
 However, currently we are unable to accept plans at A0 scale electronically.

 - Applications should be in one format only - electronic or paper.
 Please ensure that all documents are clearly legible, particularly when they have been copied or scanned.